Nitecore TUP pocket light review (1,000 lumens)

 - Able to use a USB power source to use the light

 - Charge port cover difficult to remove

 - Not sure how well it holds up in the long run

 Overall Rating: very good

 The TUP is a one-of-a-kind flashlight.
-Bigger than other plastic keychain lights, but much brighter and it includes some cool features like OLED display and USB port for continous lighting.
+Bigger than other plastic keychain lights, but much brighter and it includes some cool features like OLED display and USB port for continuous lighting.
 The longer I play with it, the more I like it.
-It really has some cool features, and it really feels like a good thought throuw design and UI.
+It really has some cool features, and it really feels like a good thought throw design and UI.